Suraj151/esp8266-framework/README.md

 A handful of choices dominate the budget.

 **SSH** is the heaviest single flag.
-Turning it on effectively commits you to ESP32-class memory.
+Turning it on effectively commits you to a device with heap to spare, and to compiling out whatever else was competing for it.

 **TLS** costs about what SSH does in flash, and more than NAPT in heap.
-On ESP8266 the two cannot coexist — both want more of the same fixed heap than exists.
+Where the heap is small and fixed the two cannot coexist — both want more of it than exists — and the failure lands at runtime, since nothing rejects the pairing at build time.
 Inbound HTTPS and outbound TLS share the same backend, so enabling both costs nothing extra.

 What matters with TLS is per-session, not per-build: